The WhatsApp channel allows chatbots and agents to chat with customers via WhatsApp Business Cloud API.

 - Copy the App ID and App Secret from the Dashboard of the App you created > Settings > Basic.
 Paste it on the WhatsApp channel you created on Proto's platform.

 - Copy the User Access Token from the your Business Manager Dashboard you created.
 Select the business that was connected with your Meta App and WhatsApp Account.
-If you haven't have a system user, click on Add button to add a system user to your Business Account.
+If you haven't have a System User, click on Add button to add an ADMIN system user to your Business Account.

-We recommend using the admin system user for your production deployment.
+We recommend using the ADMIN role in the System User for your production deployment.
 See About Business Manager Roles and Permissions for more information.

 - Now you are ready to generate your token.
 In the system user main screen, check if the Meta App you created are listed under Assigned Assets.
 If not please select Add Assets and add the app for system user.
 Click Generate Token and select your Meta App.
 After selecting the app, you see a list of available permissions.
 Select whatsapp_business_management, whatsapp_business_messaging, and business_management.
 Click Generate Token.
 Paste the generated token on the User Access Token field on Proto's platform.